 We offer superior quality and beauty of finish for both barrel and racked parts.

-Black zinc plating is a zinc eletroplating with a black chromate applied as a post treatment.
+Black zinc plating is a zinc electroplating with a black chromate applied as a post treatment.
 Black zinc is a popular corrosion resisting finish for steel.
 The advantages of black zinc over other ways to blacken steel are many.
 Black zinc is a corrosion resistant coating whereas a black oxide coating is not.
 Black zinc is much thinner than a black paint or powder coating.
-The main disadvantage of black zinc is that it does scratch fairly easily.
+The main disadvantage of black zinc is that it does scratch easily.

 The best black chromates are still made with hexavalent chromium which means it is not RoHS compliant.
 There are black dyes and trivalent processes available; however, they are not as cosmetically pleasing and they are much more difficult to control for proper application.
 We do have a trivalent black chromate available for limited applications.

 The black chromate can have a slight iridescence quality in the black color.
 It is also possible to barrel plate using the black chromate but the finish will not be as cosmetically pleasing because the parts will hit one another and may become scratched.

 Brass plating is an electro-chemical process which deposits a thin layer of brass (copper-zinc alloy) on metal.
 Brass is typically used for decorative purposes over a layer of nickel.
 Plated brass should always be coated with a lacquer to keep the brass from tarnishing.
 Because the coating is thin, if one tried to polish a brass plated item the brass would be easily removed.